 The park, perhaps 30 miles outside of Columbia by combination highway and back road, seems neatly bisected by an access road that, interestingly enough, features completely different flora and fauna on one side of the road from the other.
 For most visitors, myself included, the two-mile boardwalk loop hike, letting you gaze up at woodpeckers in the trees and down at the knobby “knees” – trunk-like roots of cypress trees that jut, knee-length, out of the mud – is the highlight.
 But I completed a second hike as well, along a grasslands loop that passed through pine forest and had the climate and terrain of a more northerly place.
 As with other parks managed by the National Park Service, it was the diversity of the terrain that surprised me the most.
 (If I only I had purchased a kayak or canoe and toted it with me; setting out on the water would surely have been a superlative snake-spotting and bird-watching experience.)

 Most animals, except for the koalas and the snakes, had sizable enclosures.
-I remember a pair of Galapagos tortoises seemed to be enjoying their grassy diet – they were smiling as they ate. 😊 A pride of lions was, not surprisingly, napping in the shade, but it was a minor wildlife-spotting victory as lions can be notoriously difficult to spot at zoos.
+I remember a pair of Galapagos tortoises seemed to be enjoying their grassy diet – they were smiling as they ate. 😊 A pride of lions was, not surprisingly, napping in the shade, but it was a still a minor wildlife-spotting victory considering that lions can be notoriously difficult to spot at zoos.
 An impressive footbridge across the river led to your choice of two uphill paths to the botanical garden.
 The tram takes the direct route while hardy walkers can follow a paved trail through the woods and past the ruins of a riverside cotton mill, built by slave labor in the early 1800’s.
 The gardens themselves, which include a children’s playland and an aqueduct-like fountain (pictured above), seemed a world away from the zoo.
-The clouds rolled in as the day went on but kept the sun’s warmest rays at bay during the 85-degree day; it must be simply scorching down here in July and August.
+The clouds rolled in as morning turned to afternoon, but kept the sun’s warmest rays at bay during the 85-degree day; it must be simply scorching down here in July and August.